Contextual Semantic Parsing for Multilingual Task-Oriented Dialogues: Data and Error Analysis

 Prevalent misannotation error types observed in the three datasets are noted below, with examples in the appendix.

-\begin{itemize} \item \textbf{Inconsistency:} Annotation inconsistency is an underlying issue of the Wizard-of-Oz data collection method: slots mentioned by the agent but ignored by the user are not always present or absent in the annotation.
-Similarly, inferred slots are not always present or absent in analogous turns and dialogues.
+\begin{itemize}[leftmargin=*,noitemsep] \item \textbf{Inconsistency:} Annotation inconsistency is a common issue with the Wizard-of-Oz data collection method.
+Examples of inconsistent annotations include inferred slots and slots that are mentioned by the agent but ignored by the user.

-\item \textbf{Inexact Match:} Typos, i.e. minor mismatches between utterance and annotation slot values.
+\item \textbf{Inexact Match:} Typos, i.e. minor mismatches between the utterances and the annotation slot values.
 Chinese is a homonym-heavy language.
 It is not unexpected for single-character mismatch typos to occur frequently in the dataset.
-A second kind of typo is for a character to be entirely missing in an entity name. \item \textbf{Missing Slots:} Some annotations are missing slots such as restaurant name or hotel name, despite the choice of restaurant or hotel in that particular turn. \end{itemize}
+A second kind of typo is for a character to be entirely missing in an entity name. \item \textbf{Missing Slots:} Sometimes, values for some slots are simply just not included in the annotations. \end{itemize}

-CrossWOZ and MultiWOZ 2.1 are also susceptible to the following: \begin{itemize} \item \textbf{Extra Slots:} The presence of slot names which are not mentioned by either the user or the agent.
-For example: \textit{hotel-parking, hotel-pricerange, attraction-area} \end{itemize}
+CrossWOZ and MultiWOZ 2.1 are also susceptible to the following: \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{Extra Slots:} The presence of slot names which are not mentioned by either the user or the agent. \end{itemize}

-The following additional annotations problems are salient in MultiWOZ 2.1: \begin{itemize} \item \textbf{Delayed Annotations:} Slot value that are already confirmed by the user shows up at a later turn in the conversation.
-For example: \textit{hotel-number of people} \end{itemize}
+The following additional annotations problems are salient in MultiWOZ 2.1: \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{Delayed Annotations:} Slot values that are already confirmed by the user show up at a later turn in the conversation. \end{itemize}

-In RiSAWOZ, the final parting turn in a dialogue has no annotations, indicating a state reset: \begin{itemize} \item \textbf{Empty Annotation (Hard State Reset):} Some turns are missing annotations altogether despite continuing an existing subject.
-Although empty annotations are used in the dataset to denote the end of a conversation or a subject change, it is incorrect for them to occur elsewhere. \end{itemize}
+In RiSAWOZ, the final parting turn in a dialogue has no annotations, indicating a state reset: \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{Empty Annotation (Hard State Reset):} Some turns are missing annotations altogether. \end{itemize}